Entanglement and apparent thermality in simulated black holes: Entanglement entropy of chiral spin-chain simulator

 \section{Entanglement entropy of chiral spin-chain simulator}

-In the previous section, we derived analytic expressions for the fermion zero-mode entropy of a black hole space-time's sub-region, under the assumption that the interior region is in thermal equilibrium with the exterior region.
+In the previous section, having assumed that the interior region is well described by a thermal state, we derived analytic expressions for the fermion zero-mode entropy for various regions of the black hole's space-time.
 We now numerically compute the entanglement entropy of the chiral spin-chain for arbitrary bipartitions.
 We do this for two distinct cases: first, when the partition is located at the event horizon; and second, when the partition is located at a lattice site in the region corresponding to the black hole's interior or exterior.
 We expect that the fermion zero-mode entropy agrees with the entanglement entropy if the ground state of the partitioned system is thermal, as, in this case, the von Neumann entropy equates to the thermodynamic entropy of the subsystem's microstates (fermion zero-modes) \cite{Wald_2001, Mukohyama_1999}.
-Thus, by comparing the agreement between our analytic predictions and numerical results, we can identify the regimes where this equality and, by extension, the assumption of thermality is valid and where it breaks down.
+Thus, by comparing our analytic predictions and numerical results, we can identify the regimes where this equality and, by extension, the assumption of thermality is valid, and where it breaks down.
 We will see that as the system is free, the thermality condition is generally not valid, as, due to the absence of interactions, the system cannot truly thermalise.
-Surprisingly, this equality only holds when partitioning at the event horizon, due to the unique physics emerging in that region \cite{Hawking_1971, Hawking_1975}.
+Surprisingly, this equality holds only when partitioning at the event horizon, due to the unique physics emerging in that region \cite{Hawking_1971, Hawking_1975}.